-Costs of minor repairs and maintenance are reflected by the accrual method.
+Costs of minor repairs and maintenance are expensed when incurred.
 Cost of replacing major parts or components of equipment items are capitalised and the replaced part is amortised.
 Gains and losses on disposals determined by comparing proceeds with the carrying amount are recognised in profit or loss.
 Costs related to repairs and renewals are charged as incurred and included in general and administrative expenses, unless they qualify for capitalisation.